xavierlaffargue/m3u8parser-csharp/README.md

 M3U8Parser makes it easy to read, edit and create a m3u8 file.

-* M3U8Parser does not try to validate your file, it's your responsability to follow RFC.
+* M3U8Parser __does not try to validate your file__, it's your responsability to follow RFC.
 * Require .netstandard2.0 / .net6

 Usage: